ogtoledano/Rest_mex_DL_EDA/README.md

 ## Publications

-**Cite** This is part of the research [paper](https://ceur-ws.org/Vol-3202/restmex-paper12.pdf).
+**Cite** This repo is part of the research [paper](https://ceur-ws.org/Vol-3202/restmex-paper12.pdf).
 If you find this code useful in your research, please consider citing:

     @inproceedings{Toledano-Lopez2022,
 	Author = {Toledano-López, Orlando Grabiel and Madera, Julio and González, Hector and Simón-Cuevas, Alfredo and Demeester, Thomas and Mannens, Erik},